European Train Control System: Greece

 ETCS Level 1 will be deployed on the Athens-Thessaloniki railway, the first in Greece.
-The system is expected to be ready by late 2023.
+The system was expected to be ready by late 2023.
 ETCS Level 1 is expected to be installed as part of electrification and modernisation works on the Palaifarsalos to Kalambaka line which began in 2022.
-Works to install ETCS Level 1 was also begun in 2022 on the Thessaloniki-Idomeni railway.
+Work to install ETCS Level 1 also began in 2022 on the Thessaloniki-Idomeni railway.
+As of July 2026, according to Christos Palios, chief executive of Hellenic Railways, the system is installed but not operational.

 Hungary

 In Hungary, the Zalacséb–Hodoš line was equipped with Level 1 as a pilot project in 2006.

 The Budapest–Hegyeshalom Level 1 was launched in 2008, and it was extended to Rajka (GYSEV) in 2015.

 The Békéscsaba-Lőkösháza line was equipped with Level 1 as an extension of the Level 2 network until further refurbishments will take place.

 In Hungary Level 2 is under construction on the Kelenföld-Székesfehérvár line as a part of a full reconstruction, and was planned to be ready before 2015, but due to problems with the installation of GSM-R, all of them are delayed.

 The Level 2 system is under construction in several phases, currently: Boba-Hodoš, Székesfehérvár station, Székesfehérvár-Ferencváros, Ferencváros-Monor, Monor-Szajol, Szajol-Gyoma and Gyoma-Békéscsaba sections.

 GYSEV is currently installing Level 2 to the Sopron-Szombathely-Szentgotthárd line.

 Work on the expansion of the Belgrade-Budapest railway line has stopped because the Chinese contractors are not equipped to build ETCS.